Chip-firing games, Jacobians, and Prym varieties: Introduction

 \subsection{Acknowledgements}

 I warmly thank Navid Nabijou and Luca Battistella for organizing the summer school and putting together a week full of wonderful mathematical interactions.
-I thank Margarida Melo, Sam Payne, Thomas Saillez, and Dmitry Zakharov for helpful comments on an older draft of these notes.
+I thank Violeta Lopez, Margarida Melo, Sam Payne, Thomas Saillez, Remy Smith, and Dmitry Zakharov for helpful comments on an older draft of these notes.
 I also thank the participants of the summer school for many engaging questions and discussions.